compilers-course-materials/design2/README.md

 argument references are performed by offset from `EBP` into the frame object.
 Instead of restoring free variables from the closure onto the stack, free variables are compiled to use the _previous pointer_ to look up the correct location.
-(This means that for each variable, compiler will track how many nested `lambda` expressions above it was bound in, and traverse that many previous pointers to find it.)
+(This means that for each variable, the compiler will track how many nested `lambda` expressions above it was bound in, and traverse that many previous pointers to find it.)

 4. When the main program starts, it allocates a frame object for the main expression's variables, and puts that address in `EBP`.
+This frame pointer has the special value `0` for its previous pointer.

 The net effect of these changes is to put all function call information (other than return pointers) on the _heap_.